trypromptly/docs/docs/sheets/types-and-features.md

 Example use case: Combine a customer's name and purchase history into a personalized email template.

 <img src="/img/ui/sheet-data-transformer-column-type.png" alt="Data_transformer" width="300px" />

+### 4. AI Agent

+This formula allows you to call an LLM agent with a set of tools and a prompt.
+The output of the agent will fill the cell in that column.

 ## Formula Cells